Ellie White

 Ellie White (born 14 June 1989) is an English actress and comedian.
 She is best known for playing Princess Beatrice of York in the British royal family parody The Windsors (2016–2020) and Katia in the sitcom Stath Lets Flats (2018–2021).

 In 2022, Ellie co-wrote and starred in the BBC sketch show Ellie & Natasia, alongside her comedy partner Natasia Demetriou.
 The show won Best TV Sketch Show at the Comedy.co.uk Awards 2022.

 Early life

-Ellie White is from Oxford.
+White is from Oxford.
 Her father is journalist Jim White.

-She attended the University of Bristol, and was a member of the Bristol Revunions, graduating in 2010.
+White attended the University of Bristol, and was a member of the Bristol Revunions, graduating in 2010.

 Career

+2012–2015: Early Career at the Edinburgh Fringe

+From 2012 to 2014, White performed at the Dot venue for nights including their New Wave night, Halloween night and The Circus.
+The Circus was named one of The Times "12 must see comedians at the Edinburgh Fringe 2014", one of WhatsOnStage's "Our picks of the Fringe and EIF".

-White's career started in 2013, doing comedy stand-up at the Edinburgh Festival Fringe.
-After the festival, White landed her first TV appearance on the Channel 4 TV series Jamie Demetriou's Comedy Blaps, and on BBC Three's Live at the Electric, as well as BBC Radio 4's Fresh From the Fringe.
+In 2013, White took her comedy stand-up to the Edinburgh Festival Fringe.
+After the festival, White landed her first TV appearances on the Channel 4 TV series Jamie Demetriou's Comedy Blaps (having met Demetriou through his performances in the Bristol Revunions), on BBC Three's Live at the Electric, and on BBC Radio 4's Fresh From the Fringe.

+In 2014, White took her second show to the fringe.
+The show was a character comedy, where White performed six characters over an hour duration.
+The Guardian gave it a mixed review describing it as "an eye-catching solo debut, too – if not quite eye-catching enough to distinguish it from many other (mainly female) character-comedy showcases in a similar vein".

+In 2015, White and Natasia Demetriou took their show Natasia Demetriou And Ellie White Are Mother And Baby to the Edinburgh Festival.

+2015–2016: People Time, 2016: Year of Friends

+In 2015, White participated in the Comedy Feed sketch show pilot, People Time on BBC Three alongside Natasia Demetriou, Jamie Demetriou, Daran Johnson, Al Roberts, Liam Williams, Claudia O'Doherty.
+The Guardian said that "someone needs to invest big in People Time because it should be on television and soon".
+Comedian Adam Buxton said that it was the "best comedy thing I’ve seen in a long while".
+Despite its good reviews, it did not get commissioned.
+Continuing with the cast (minus O'Doherty), he co-created the web series 2016: Year Friends.
+Each episode was written by a different member of the troupe.
+The premise of the series is that a group of friends get together and make some new year's resolutions.
+The show is influenced by British mocumentaries including The Office and That Peter Kay Thing, as well as the nascent reality TV genre.

 In 2015, White landed a regular role in series 2 of House of Fools.